New isomeric transition in $^{36}$Mg: Bridging the N=20 and N=28 islands of inversion

-{\it Conclusions.} We observed a new 168 keV isomer in $^{36}$Mg, with a halflife of [130-500]$(\pm40)_{tran}(^{+800}_{-20})_{sys}$ ns at $3\sigma$ confidence level.
-From the observation of a 665 keV gamma line in the prompt gamma spectrum, we deduce that it corresponds to a new $0^+$ state at 833 keV de-exciting to the known 665 keV $2^+$ state \cite{Doornenbal2016}.
+{\it Conclusions.} We observed a new 168 keV isomeric transition in $^{36}$Mg, with a half-life of $90(^{+410}_{-50})_{stat}(\pm40)_{tran}(^{+800}_{-70})_{sys}$ ns with $3\sigma$ statistical and systematic uncertainties.
+From the observation of a 665 keV gamma line in the prompt gamma spectrum, we propose that it corresponds to a new $0^+$ state at 833 keV de-exciting to the known 665 keV $2^+$ state \cite{Doornenbal2016}.
 To elucidate the microscopic origin of this isomer we performed shell model calculations using the {\sl sdpf-u-mix} interaction.
 We propose the observed low excitation energy of the state arises from two coexisting prolate deformed configurations consisting of the normal-filling and intruder two-neutron excitations respectively.
-We predict that, for N$>$20 Mg isotopes, as the neutron $0f_{7/2}$ orbital is gradually filled, the N=20 shell closure is restored while the N=28 subshell closure is quenched.
+We predict that, for N$>$20 Mg isotopes, as the neutron $0f_{7/2}$ orbital is gradually filled, the {\it N}=20 shell closure is restored while the {\it N}=28 subshell closure is quenched.
 Therefore, the quasi-degeneracy between normal and intruder configurations occurs only for $^{36}$Mg.
-In contrast, other effective interactions used so far in the region predict substantial quenching of the N=20 shell closure even past $^{38}$Mg.
+In contrast, other effective interactions used so far in the region predict substantial quenching of the {\it N}=20 shell closure even past $^{38}$Mg.
 We postulate the discrepancy arises from the inclusion, or lack of thereof, of three-body corrections into the monopole part of the effective interaction.
-The isomer presented in this Letter supports that $^{36}$Mg is the bridge between the N=20 island of inversion centered around $^{32}$ and the N=28 island of inversion centered in $^{40}$Mg.
+The isomer presented in this work supports that $^{36}$Mg is the bridge between the {\it N}=20 island of inversion centered around $^{32}$Mg and the {\it N}=28 island of inversion centered in $^{40}$Mg.
 As a direct consequence we anticipate no isomers will be present in $^{34,38}$Mg.
 Thanks to the large yields of magnesium isotopes afforded at the recently commissioned FRIB facility in MSU (or RIKEN, Japan), this hypothesis may be tested in the near future.
+We thank the NSCL operations staff for providing the excellent quality radioactive ion beams necessary for this work.